 - Elastic resize operations often require less time to complete than classic resize operations.
-Elastic resize operations do not sort tables or reclaim disk space.
-To compare, classic resize operations provision a new cluster, while copying over data from your source cluster.
+Elastic resize operations don't sort tables or reclaim disk space.
+To compare, classic resize operations provision a new cluster while copying over data from your source cluster.
 The classic resize operation then distributes the data to the new nodes according to distribution style, and runs the ANALYZE command to update this information.
 As a result, it can take longer to perform a classic resize than an elastic resize on your Amazon Redshift cluster.

 How elastic resize works

 In Amazon Redshift, elastic resize can work differently depending on the target node type.
 Check whether the target node type is the same as the source node type.

 To check your node type, sign in to the Amazon Redshift console.
 From the navigation menu, choose Clusters.
 The Clusters page indicates the node type under each cluster name.
 Or, you can use the describe-clusters AWS Command Line Interface (AWS CLI) command to obtain more information about your Amazon Redshift cluster:

 aws redshift describe-clusters --region <Cluster Region>